patrickahrend/TUM-NLP-Praktikum/README.md

   a case distinction in the api to check if this is new text and implementing the embed_new_text function in the embedding class to embed new text.
 I also mocked how this could look like in the frontend.
 However, as I saw how time-intensive this became, I moved the focus to more relevant topics for the project.
+- Unit tests for every function in the pipeline.

 ---

 ## Best Practises I tried to follow
 - Dynamic Path with Pathlib
 - Pylint and Black as formatting and linter
-- Poetry for dependency management
-- Makefile for reproducibility of whole pipeline with docker
+- Makefile for reproducibility of whole pipeline
-- Testing (Showed how supposed to be done by unit testing single function, then went one step up and tested each pipeline step )
+- Testings for the pipeline steps
 - MyPy for type checking

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. </small></p>